eyrafabdullayev/crypto-currencies/README.md

 ## Info
 In this app i am going to show you current cryptocurrencies.

+> I took API KEY for free from this website [https://nomics.com/]

 ## Installation

 Using this commands you can get it: